Market AnalysisJuly 25, 202515 min read

 UK construction software market – next moves

 The UK construction software market rewards vendors who reduce compliance burden and prove ROI quickly.
-EU buyers show similar behavior, with stronger emphasis on digital records and sustainability reporting.
+EU buyers show similar behaviour, with stronger emphasis on digital records and sustainability reporting.

 • Lead with compliance: Golden Thread + gateway readiness